 Microsoft R and Python packages will be released as open-source and supported on the CRAN distribution of R

 As part of the acquisition of Revolution Analytics, Microsoft acquired proprietary technology for running models with unprecedented performance and scalability.
 We will open source the RevoScaleR and revoscalepy packages, making them freely available under the MIT license.
 The Python packages will be made available in PyPi while the R packages will be ported from MRO to the CRAN distribution of R. Packages will be maintained by Microsoft as new versions of Python and the CRAN R runtime are released.
 To simplify the installation and creation of development environments, these R packages will be built and published into the Azure R universe.

 Version 9.4.7 will be the last release of the Microsoft Machine Learning Server and the product will be retired, effective July 1, 2022.
-The operationalization of machine learning models using MRO in the app pool of SQL Server Big Data Clusters will also be retired.
+Microsoft R Client will also be retired at the same time.
 The next version of SQL Server will not include the Machine Learning Server (Standalone) role as part of the setup experience.
 However, SQL Machine Learning Services will not be impacted by this change.